themosis/filesystem/README.md

 ### Require PHP file

 This is PHP specific.
-You can require any PHP file using the filesystem `require()` or `require_once()` methods.
+You can require any PHP file using the filesystem `require()` or `requireOnce()` methods.

 Each one of them is leveraging the core PHP function of its name with the added option where you can pass and expose variables to the included PHP file.

 First example below is just including a PHP file: